perez987/macOS-12-13-on-Z390-with-OpenCore/README.md

-# macOS Monterey + OpenCore 0.7.6 on Z390 Aorus Elite + RX580
+# macOS Monterey or Big Sur + OpenCore 0.7.6 on Z390 Aorus Elite + RX580

-Updating a Big Sur system to Monterey has been easy and the new system works fine.
-Pretty much the same setup I use with Big Sur has worked for Monterey.
+Installing Big Sur and Monterey has been easy on my system.
+The same setup I use with Big Sur has worked for Monterey.
 This is a (short) guide using OpenCore 0.7.6.

 ### Hardware